It’s really important that we support new team members in their transition to being a member of the Deeson team.

 This part of the our handbook sets out the expectations that we have for the successful onboarding of new team members joining the agency.

 Everyone is different so everyone’s induction will happen differently but our expectations about the outcomes are the same.

 A successful first six months.

 Over time we expect all our team members to be self-led and be able to work effectively as part of our self-organising project teams.

 But we know that the way we do things might be different to what you’ve experienced elsewhere.

-That’s why we have a specific approach to ensuring you have a successful first year at Deeson.
+That’s why we have a specific approach to ensuring you have a successful first six months at Deeson.

 It’s a focussed period when you’ll be doing a lot of learning - about Deeson, our team members, how we do things and about your role.

-Successfully completing your first year is a milestone in your work with Deeson and is a great achievement.
+Successfully completing your first six months is a milestone in your work with Deeson and is a great achievement.

 Your project leads, chapter lead and fellow team members are there to support you to complete your first year.

 Before you start.